England Ireland Find Havens

 Why visit here?

 The town of Cowes is fully introduced in the Cowes Harbour Click to view haven entry.
-Its two marinas of Cowes Yacht Haven and Shepards Wharf, situated in the heart of the sailing location that receives 30,000 boat visitors a years, are amongst the most visited berths in the UK.
+Cowes Yacht Haven and Shepards Wharf are two marinas in the heart of the sailing location that receive 30,000 boat visitors a year and are amongst the most visited berths in the UK.

-Cowes Yacht Haven is the first, largest and most centrally located of the two marinas providing instant access to the town centre and its pleasant walkway.
-The marina usually hosts entertainments for events such as Cowes Week, Round the Island Race and various other regattas.
-This is particularly the case during Cowes Week where live entertainments are held within Cowes Yacht Haven, on Cowes Parade and at Shepards Wharf Marina.
-These venues are open to the general public as well as visiting yachtsmen and the racing community.
+Cowes Yacht Haven is the first, largest, and most centrally located of the two marinas, offering immediate access to the town centre and its delightful walkway.
+The marina typically hosts entertainment for events such as Cowes Week, the Round the Island Race, and various other regattas.
+This is especially true during Cowes Week, when live entertainment can be enjoyed on Cowes Parade, within Cowes Yacht Haven, as well as at the neighbouring Shepards Wharf Marina.
+These venues are open to the general public, visiting boaters, and the racing community.
+So you can expect it to be lively.

 What facilities are available?

 All pontoons are fully serviced with water and power.
-The marina has shower, toilet and laundry facilities as well as free wireless broadband internet access.
+The marina has a shower, toilet, laundry facilities, and free wireless broadband internet access.

-Immediately ashore the marina offers an array of on-site services.
-There are on-site engineers, electricians and boat repairers that can cater for most requirements and the yard offers lift and launch services via their 30 ton hoist & 15 ton mobile crane.
-Almost all boat repairs are catered for and the yard offers storage on-site.
+Immediately ashore, the marina offers an array of on-site services.
+There are on-site engineers, electricians and boat repairers that can cater to most of the requirements, and the yard provides lift and launch services via their 30-ton hoist & 15-ton mobile crane.
+Almost all boat repairs are catered for, and the yard offers on-site storage.

-Petrol and diesel are available from Lallow's Boatyard, between Cowes Yacht Haven and Shepards Wharf or more conveniently at Cowes Harbour Fuels, +44 1983 200716, south of the chain ferry.
+Petrol and diesel are available from Lallow's Boatyard, between Cowes Yacht Haven and Shepards Wharf, or more conveniently at Cowes Harbour Fuels, +44 1983 200716, south of the chain ferry.
 The Town Quay has scrubbing berths next to the Harbour Office.
-Cowes as a whole offers almost any conceivable marine service or facility a vessel could require.
-Having a population in excess of 10,000 it is also an excellent location for provisioning.
+Cowes offers almost any conceivable marine service or facility a vessel could require.
+With a population of over 10,000, it is also an excellent location for provisioning.

-In transport terms Cowes is a gateway town for the Isle of Wight providing berths to two ferry services.
-Southern Vectis' route 1 is the main bus service in Cowes.
-Single decker buses branded Red 1 serve the Red Jet terminal, whilst route 1 double deckers serve the M&S Foodhall at Carvel Lane where the old Cowes railway station was situated.
+In transport terms, Cowes is a gateway town for the Isle of Wight, providing berths to two ferry services.
+Southern Vectis Route 1 is the leading bus service in Cowes.
+Single-decker buses branded Red 1 serve the Red Jet terminal, whilst route one double-decker serve the M&S Foodhall at Carvel Lane, where the old Cowes railway station was situated.
 Both run to Newport to take travellers on to other island destinations.
-The Cowes Chain Ferry, locally known as the Floating Bridge connects the two towns of Cowes and East Cowes throughout the day.
+The Cowes Chain Ferry, locally known as the Floating Bridge, connects the two towns of Cowes and East Cowes throughout the day.
 The old and discontinued rail link to and from the island's capital of Newport is now maintained as a cycle path.

 Any security concerns?